Position: Adjunct Associate Professor, Music Therapy

 Expressive arts and teens with disabilities

-Tom Sweitzer graduated from Shenandoah University in 1994 with a B.F.A. in Musical Theater and in 2010 with a graduate certificate in music therapy, leading to Board Certification (MT-BC).
+Tom Sweitzer graduated from Shenandoah University in 1994 with a B.F.A. in Musical Theater and in 2011 with a Graduate Certificate in Music Therapy, leading to Board Certification (MT-BC).
 He is currently completing a master’s degree in music therapy from Berklee College of Music in Boston, Massachusetts.
 Sweitzer has been a teacher, voice coach and theatre director for over twenty years.
 As Director of A Place to Be, he is nationally recognized for his work helping people face, navigate and overcome life’s challenges through the therapeutic arts.
 He has also written several musicals that have been performed professionally, including his production of “The Same Sky Project,” which has now been performed for over 40,000 audience members.
 Sweitzer is the subject of a documentary, “High Notes,” which examines his clinical work with a young man with a traumatic brain injury, due to be released February 2017.

 “There are three rules to follow if you want to make it in this world; be Kind, be Kind, be Kind.”